What parents need to know

 What's it about?

-All users can view popular photos and videos shared by other users on Instagram.
-Users who create logins also can share their own photos and 15-second videos.
+All users can view popular photos and videos shared by other users on INSTAGRAM.
+Users who create logins also can share their own photos and 60-second videos.
 After taking or choosing a photo, you can modify the lighting, contrast, and color with preset effects, which usually make the photo look high-quality and interesting.
 You also can add a border, blur effects, and brightness.
 Users then add a caption, share the photo on Instagram and, if desired, via email or other social networks. @music is a feature that allows musicians to share photos and videos specifically related to their bands or performances, which may give rise to more focused content.
 Photos and videos are public by default, but you can choose to make your posts private in settings, as well as choose to share photos and videos with 15 or fewer friends via Instagram Direct.
+Similar to Snapchat, Instagram offers "Stories" which is a series of photos or videos strung together and only lasts 24 hours.

 Is it any good?

-Welcome to Instagram, where the cool photo effects of Hipstamatic powerfully combine with the social seduction of Facebook, the popularity filter of Reddit, the hashtag and follower sharing models of Twitter, and the curse and blessing of commentary on YouTube -- and that's just within the app.
+This social network offers the cool photo effects of Hipstamatic powerfully combined with the social seduction of Facebook, the popularity filter of Reddit, the hashtag and follower sharing models of Twitter, and the curse and blessing of commentary on YouTube -- and that's just within the app.
 Instagram makes your photos and videos look cool and then makes it easy to share them instantly, across multiple platforms, allowing you to broadcast how #awesome your life is right now.
 The competition for cool can get a little tiresome (the comments are full of users seeking followers), and we'd love to see more moderation for photos and comments to be totally safe for kids.
 As with any social network, it's helpful to talk to kids about privacy settings and mindful sharing, since things shared on the Internet can follow you forever.
 Overall, Instagram does a remarkable job of implementing a neat idea with an easy and fast interface, all for free.

 Families can talk about...